 Since enrolling in sixth grade, Bobby has struggled with homesickness and being away from his family in Carbon County, Pennsylvania.
 Although he would rather be learning at home right now, his mom knows MHS is providing him structure, wellness, and a top-notch education in a safe environment.

 “I keep focusing on the fact that MHS students are so fortunate to be learning in-person this year,” Gabriel said.
 “We are so grateful for all that MHS does to keep Bobby safe and encourage him to be his greatest self.”

 In the springtime, Bobby was learning virtually from home and saw a decline in his grades and motivation.
 As a business owner, Cait works long hours and has adult children who are currently out of the home.
 She believes MHS is the safest place for Bobby to be right now, especially in the current climate.

-Bobby has now transitioned into a new student home this fall and his new houseparents say that he is thriving.
+Bobby has now transitioned into a new student home this fall and his new houseparents say that he is thriving with success.

 “Bobby has transitioned into our environment flawlessly,” said Mark Wolstenholme, MHS houseparent.
 “His mom reached out to us within the first day to introduce herself and is excited to come to visit Bobby on Thanksgiving.”

 Milton Hershey School is carefully following federal and state guidelines, CDC considerations, and MHS-established health and safety protocols to keep our campus a safe, nurturing, and healthy place.
 Any group photos of unmasked subjects were taken prior to the face coverings mandate.